whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Pervasive Generosity is Normal.md

 I simply don't see these troubles in the societies where everyone stands for what's right, and everyone agrees on the rules they will live by -- that is, in cultures without a ruling class imposing laws on the rest.

 That is good news!
 It means there is a way to end racism.
 There is also a way to end sexism, widespread greed, pollution, disconnection from nature, and so many other problems.
-The way to end all these troubles is simply the path to freedom: working with other people to generate a culture where everyone agrees on their laws and everyone upholds them as a normal way of life, taking humans' and nonhumans' needs into account.**
+The way to end all these troubles is simply the path to freedom: working with other people to generate a culture where everyone agrees on their laws and everyone upholds them as a normal way of life, taking humans' and nonhumans' needs into account.

 How do rulers or ruling classes make it so hard to have an economy based on sharing and reciprocity?
 And how do ruling classes shape their society so people tolerate endless exploitation and corruption?

-To expose these troubles, and explore how people in healthy cultures avoid them, join me in _Part 2 - What's Gone Wrong?_.[xxx-Cindy: updating part/chapter/header names is entirely manual.
-I will always intend to keep them up-to-date, so please mark any that are old/wrong so I can fix it.]
+To expose these troubles, and explore how people in healthy cultures avoid them, join me in _Part 2 - Why Are We Lost?_.

-### References

-[xxx-cindy: The Haudenosaunee quote was a duplicate quote from chap 2 which I replaced with the Cherokee story here.
-Also removed the Jesus reference and added the missionary story below.
-What do you think?]

-[xxx-Cindy: updating part/chapter/header names is entirely manual.
-I will always intend to keep them up-to-date, so please mark any that are old/wrong so I can fix it.]